aDotInTheVoid/boxcars/docs/report/report.md

 # Abstract

-Behaviour-Oriented Concurrency (BoC) is a novel concurrency paradime [@when_concurrency_matters].
+Behaviour-Oriented Concurrency (BoC) is a novel concurrency paradigm [@when_concurrency_matters].
 I introduce Rust bindings to the verona-runtime.

 # Acknowledgements